Rudragupta23/FFCS-PLANNER-VITB/README.md

 ![Weekly Timetable Grid](timetable.png)

 ### About:
 The **FFCS Planner - VITB** is a specialized tool built to simplify the complex process of timetable creation.
 It allows students to visualize their weekly schedule, manage credit limits, and detect slot clashes in real-time.
-The application is designed with a "Neon-Dark" aesthetic to provide a modern, developer-centric user experience while ensuring registration is error-free.

 ### Key Features:
 * **Three-Draft System**: Save and switch between three different schedule versions (Draft 1, 2, and 3) to compare different faculty or slot combinations.